Cheddar Pesto Tuna Melt.

 - 2 slices rustic whole grain bread

-- 1 5 oz can Albacore Tuna With Pesto & Olive Oil
+- 1 5 ounce can Albacore Tuna With Pesto & Olive Oil

 - Preheat oven to broil.